dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-android.md

 When the app removes an account completely, it should unregister that account to indicate that the app should no longer apply policy for that user.
 If the user was enrolled in the MAM service, the user will be unenrolled and the app will be wiped.

-### Outline of app requirements
+### Overview of app requirements

-To implement APP-WE integration, your app must **register** the user account with the MAM SDK:
+To implement APP-WE integration, your app must register the user account with the MAM SDK:

 1. The app _must_ implement and register an instance of the `MAMServiceAuthenticationCallback` interface.
 The callback instance should be registered as early as possible in the app's lifecycle (typically in the `onMAMCreate()` method of the application class).